fedi-e2ee/public-key-directory-specification/Specification.md

 This means that history is immutable, with one exception: [the ability for the protocol to forget users](#message-attribute-shreddability).
-This is achieved by committing encrypted fields to the Merkle tree, and storing an encryption key on the Public Key Directory until the encryption key's erasure is legally requested.
+This is achieved by committing encrypted fields to the Merkle tree, and storing an encryption key on the Public Key Directory server until the encryption key's erasure is legally requested.

 Each Protocol Message **MUST** be unique.
 Public Key Directory servers **MUST** reject any replayed Protocol Message, even if it's otherwise valid.